HONITON COMMUNITY COLLEGE

 Students build on their work in years 7 & 8 to develop their existing abilities in some areas and build a whole new set of skills in others.
 Preparation for Key Stage 4 is the focus here and building solid foundations to build on going forward.

 Key Stage 4

-The foundation tier of GCSE Mathematics (grades C-G) provides an emphasis on the essentials of the subject, along with an introduction to problem-solving in practical situations.
-The higher tier (grades A*-C) develops a wider and more abstract repertoire.
+The foundation tier of GCSE Mathematics (grades 1 - 5) provides an emphasis on the essentials of the subject, along with an introduction to problem-solving, especially in practical situations.
+The higher tier (grades 4-9) develops a wider and more abstract repertoire.
 At this level students encounter demanding areas of the subject and use their abilities to solve problems of greater complexity.